I lived in Ireland between 2001 and 2011 except for a year-and-a-half in the Netherlands.

 I'm American I was an immigrant.

-A butcher in Kilkenny drew me into conversation about work, employment, social welfare, immigrants and asylum seekers.
-He had to stick in his piece against immigration, and he did so in the same way that rednecks do everywhere as if I would agree.
+A butcher in Kilkenny talked at me about work, employment, social welfare, immigrants and asylum seekers.
+He had to mention he was against immigration, and he did so the way rednecks do everywhere as if I would agree.

 Once an acquaintance, a Dubliner, was giving out about all of the new foreigners in the country.
 I told him "but I'm a foreigner."
 He said "no you're not."